tetracorp/k240/docs/_posts/2014-05-08-this-project.md

 data files are stored based on how they're read into memory.

-Another useful tool is WinUAE, which has a built-in debugger and can generate save states during a game.
+Another useful tool is WinUAE, which has a built-in debugger and can generate uncompressed save states during a game.

+Some have recommended ReSource v6.06, an older Amiga interactive disassembler, though I have not used it for this project.